jcvignoli/lumiere-movies/README.md

 ## Upgrade Notice

+### 4.3.3

+If you automatically refresh the cache, make sure to deactivate then reactivate the option in Lumière admin.

 ### 4.3.2

-Taxonomy template in user template folders (wp-content/theme/my_theme) will be automatically updated.
-Remove the line "* TemplateAutomaticUpdate (etc)" in your user templates (ie, wp-content/theme/my_theme/taxonomy-lumiere-director.php) if you do not want your templates to be automatically updated.
+Taxonomy template in your folders (wp-content/theme/my_theme) will be automatically updated.
+Remove the line "* TemplateAutomaticUpdate..." in your user templates (ie, wp-content/theme/my_theme/taxonomy-lumiere-director.php) if you do not want your templates to be automatically updated.

 ### 4.3